Goldfish (band)

-Goldfish is an electronic duo originating from Cape Town, South Africa, consisting of Dominic Peters and David Poole.
+GoldFish is an electronic duo originating from Cape Town, South Africa, now residing in San Diego, California consisting of Dominic Peters and David Poole.
 They create dance music containing elements of house, pop, jazz and African music.
-The band has released a number of albums, including Late Night People, Perceptions of Pacha and Get Busy Living.
+The band has released a number of albums, including their latest If Summer Was A Sound (available on Vinyl) and previous albums: Late Night People, Three Second Memory, Perceptions of Pacha, Get Busy Living. and their Debut album Caught in the Loop (available on Vinyl).
 They were named "Best Pop" at the MTV Africa Music Awards 2014.
+Their 6th album If Summer Was A Sound is out on 29 September 2023.

 History

 Founding and early years

 Dominic Peters and David Poole founded GoldFish in Cape Town, South Africa.
 The two jazz musicians had first met while studying music at college.
 After the 2006 release of their debut album Caught in the Loop, the group went on to open for artists such as Fatboy Slim, Mr Scruff, Audio Bullys, Stereo MC's.
 Basement Jaxx, Faithless, Paul van Dyk, and Pete Tong.
 GoldFish was nominated for the Best Alternative category at the first MTV Africa Music Awards 2008 but did not win.

 They released their album Perceptions of Pacha on 29 August 2008.
 In 2009, they set a new South African Music Awards record for most nominations, with eight nominations including Best Duo or Group and Album of the Year, winning Best Engineer and Best Dance Album.
 Their album GoldFish spent three weeks on the Dutch Albums Top 100 chart, peaking at No. 44 in 2012.